 Easter was a soloist with Miami City Ballet from 1995 to 2002.
 His repertory with the company included Grand Pas Classique, the Black Swan pas de deux from Swan Lake, Frederick Ashton's Les Patineurs, George Balanchine's Divertimento No. 15, Agon, Who Cares?, Rubies, Theme and Variations and Allegro Brilliante, Paul Taylor's Company B, Arden Court and Funny Papers, and Edward Villella's Neighborhood Ballroom and Mambo No. 2:00 A.M.
 He also performed with Pomofunk, a contemporary dance company in Miami, from 1999 to 2000.

 In 2002, he joined Ballet Arizona, where he performed Benvolio in Romeo and Juliet, the Cavalier in The Nutcracker and the world premiere of Ib Anderson's Suenos.

 Easter joined American Ballet Theatre as a member of the corps de ballet in 2003.
-His repertory with the Company include a Step-Sister in Frederick Ashton's Cinderella, Bottom in The Dream, the Young Soldier in The Green Table, Mother Ginger in Alexei Ratmansky's The Nutcracker, a Fairy Knight in The Sleeping Beauty, Trinculo in The Tempest and roles in Black Tuesday, Drink to Me Only With Thine Eyes, Sechs Tänze, Siinfonietta, Within You Without You: A Tribute to George Harrison and workwinthinwork.
+His repertory with the Company include a Step-Sister in Frederick Ashton's Cinderella, Bottom in The Dream, the Young Soldier and the Old Soldier in The Green Table, Mother Ginger in Alexei Ratmansky's The Nutcracker, a Fairy Knight in The Sleeping Beauty, Trinculo in The Tempest and roles in Black Tuesday, Drink to Me Only With Thine Eyes, Sechs Tänze, Siinfonietta, Within You Without You: A Tribute to George Harrison and workwinthinwork.